-Thick fog had settled in the Altmühl Valley, limiting visibility, but at my current pace I would have likely arrived late to my morning class.
-A quick glance at my watch convinced me to pedal faster.
-Reaching the traffic light I turned to the left and continued on a paved path along the river.
-The ringing of church bells carried from somewhere behind the gray mist and across the water.
-This daily bike ride to work, teaching English at a university, and this charming German town had all become elements of my life, indeed, my life itself, and there was no other place for me in the world that could have offered as much fulfillment and satisfaction.
+Thick fog had settled in the Altmühl Valley, limiting visibility.
+Yet, at my current pace, I would have likely arrived late to my morning class.
+A glance at my watch convinced me to pedal faster.
+Reaching the traffic light, I turned left and continued on a paved path along the river.
+The ringing of church bells carried from behind the gray mist and across the water and was soothing.
+My daily bike ride to work, teaching English at a university, and this charming German town had all become elements of my life, indeed, my life itself.
+There was no place for me in the world that could have offered as much fulfillment and satisfaction.

 Working for two years as an English instructor at the Catholic University of Eichstätt-Ingolstadt (the CUE) was not an opportunity that came to me by accident.
-During my junior year of college I studied abroad at CUE.
-Over the course of two semesters spent studying in Eichstätt, a town of 15,000 nestled in the heart of Bavaria, I became enamored with the community, the local culture, and my host country.
-When I returned to America for my final year of undergraduate studies I desired nothing more than to return to Germany after my graduation.
+During my junior year of college, I studied abroad at CUE.
+Over two semesters spent studying in Eichstätt, a town of 15,000 nestled in the heart of Bavaria, I became enamored with the community, the local culture, and my host country.
+When I returned to America for my final year of undergraduate studies, I desired nothing more than to return to Germany after my graduation.
 Contacts made among the staff and faculty of the CUE rewarded me with an opportunity: an English teaching position with the university's Language Center would become available in the following fall, and the university's application period would soon be opening.
-After one application and several months of impatient waiting, I had happily advanced to dealing with the practicalities of a move to Germany.
-I knew better than to expect a carbon copy of my memorable first year in Eichstätt, nor did I hope for such; however, upon returning in the fall of 2008 I soon learned that some conditions remained unchanged.
+After one application and several months of impatient waiting, I happily advanced to dealing with the practicalities of a move to Germany.
+I knew better than to expect a carbon copy of my memorable first year in Eichstätt, nor did I hope for such; however, upon returning in the fall, I soon learned that some conditions remained unchanged.

 Bureaucratic Ways in Germany

-Most stereotypes originate from some degree of truth, but the popular notion of Germans' affinity for bureaucracy stems from much more than a mere stretched version of reality.
-Obtaining a visa or residency permit in general for Germany requires a great amount of patience, and it helps to understand the long process from the beginning.
-One befuddling problem that seems to rise often is the requirement, with some visas, that the applicant also provide proof of a German bank account; however, most German banks will not allow a foreigner to open an account without inspecting the potential customer's visa.
+Most stereotypes originate from at least some degree of truth.
+Yet, the popular notion of Germans' affinity for bureaucracy stems from much more than a mere stretched version of reality.
+Obtaining a visa or residency permit in Germany requires tremendous patience, which helps to understand the long process from the beginning.
+One arcane problem that often arises is the requirement, with some visas, that the applicant also provide proof of a German bank account; however, most German banks will not allow a foreigner to open an account without inspecting the potential customer's visa.
 The authorities' suggested solution is to open an online bank account for which the customer does not usually need to show a visa.
-In some cases, the visa applicant must also inform the authorities of his salary.
-If his monthly income is below what the government determines is necessary for adequate living conditions in that part of the country, his visa could be denied.
-As said, knowing these requirements and expectations before arriving in Germany will be to any expatriate's advantage.
+Sometimes, the visa applicant must also inform the authorities of his salary.
+The visa can be denied for the applicant if their monthly income is below what the government determines is necessary for adequate living conditions in that part of the country.
+Knowing these requirements and expectations before arriving in Germany will benefit any expatriate's advantage.

-German landlords will conduct the move-out inspection very thoroughly, akin to a drill sergeant looking over recruits' barracks.
-Should the renter want all of the safety deposit to be returned, which likely will amount to a few months rent, cleaning the apartment should not be reduced to a couple hours of work.
-The potential for stacks of paperwork and uptight landlords, however, should not prevent someone from taking a job in Germany.
+German landlords will thoroughly conduct the move-out inspection, akin to a drill sergeant looking over recruits' barracks.
+Should the renter want their safety deposit back, which likely will amount to a few months' rent, cleaning the apartment should not be minimized.
+However, the potential for stacks of paperwork and uptight landlords should not prevent someone from taking a job in Germany.

-The first time I arrived for work at the university I was anxious.
+I was apprehensive the first time I arrived for work at the university.
 Although familiar with the German focus on order, I wondered if my boss and colleagues would present a similar air of rigid adherence to rules, policy, and etiquette.
 What I had also already heard of German office customs did not help.
-German colleagues supposedly maintain a strict division between professional and social life; the two are not meant to converge.
-No matter how many years they have worked side by side, Herr Schmidt will continue to call for Frau Schwarz and vice versa, never progressing to a first name basis.
+German colleagues supposedly maintain a strict division between professional and social life; the two typically do not converge.
+No matter how many years they have worked side by side, Herr Schmidt will continue to call for Frau Schwarz and vice versa, never progressing to a first-name basis.
 Similarly, they will continue to address one another with Sie, the formal version of you, rather than du.
-Fortunately, what I found shattered some of these German stereotypes and ran counter to what I had previously learned.
+Fortunately, what I soon discovered shattered some of these German stereotypes.

 Finding friends proved easy because of the university's strong presence in Eichstätt.
 The thousands of students presented a large group of contemporaries for me to meet and spend time with.
-I decided to help out with the international student organization, and met several other foreigners who became good friends.
-With each semester I enjoyed meeting the new foreign students and assisting them with the adjustment to German life.
+I decided to help with the international student organization and met several other foreigners who became good friends.
+Each semester, I enjoyed meeting the new international students and assisting them with adjusting to German life.

-Whether with students of mine or not, new friendships were often founded and strengthened over beer in the town's many bars and pubs.
-The most popular of these was the university sponsored student bar, Die Theke, and its popularity could be attributed to one thing—its cheapness.
-Here students and non-students alike could hand over the equivalence of slightly less than US$ 2.00 and receive slightly more than a pint (half a liter) of some of Germany's finest beer.
-Unlike what one might expect from a college bar in America, the students here did not come with the goal of getting drunk and listening to loud music; rather it was most often a setting of pure German Gemütlichkeit, that warm feeling of coziness and hospitality, where friends came to talk, gossip, and simply enjoy each other's company.
+Whether with my students or not, new friendships were often founded and strengthened over beer in the town's many bars and pubs.
+The most popular of these was the university-sponsored student bar, Die Theke, and its popularity was because it was cheap.
+Here, students and non-students could hand over the equivalence of less than US$ 2.00 and receive more than a pint (half a liter) of some of Germany's finest beer.
+Unlike what one might expect from a college bar in America, the students here did not come to get drunk and listen to loud music; instead, it was most often a setting of pure German Gemütlichkeit, that warm feeling of coziness and hospitality, where friends came to talk, gossip, and simply enjoy each other's company.

-As I pedaled my bike through the fog that one brisk morning, a few weeks into my first semester as a university instructor, I may not have realized it then, but the next two years would provide me with greater insight into German culture.
-I had returned to Germany already familiar with the country and its culture, but the next two years would strengthen that familiarity even more, and leave room for surprises.
+As I pedaled my bike through the fog that one brisk morning, a few weeks into my first semester as a university instructor, I may not have realized it then, but the next two years would give me greater insight into German culture.
+I had returned to Germany already familiar with the country and its culture, but the next two years would strengthen that familiarity and leave room for surprises.
 One cannot summarize cultures at any scale — national, regional, or local — into simple stereotypes or descriptions because of their depth, intricacy, and ever-changing nature.
-To truly experience a culture one must live in it.
-Because of my time as an expat, Eichstätt is now forever a part of my identity.
+To truly experience a culture, one must live in it.
+Because of my time as an expat, Eichstätt is forever a part of my identity.

-I left Germany because I felt the time had come to move on, and I wanted to begin my graduate studies before the country seduced me into staying for many more years.
-That said, leaving my life in Eichstätt was easy.
-Eventually my studies will be completed, and when that happens I intend to return overseas in search for the fulfilling and satisfying life that I knew before.
+I left Germany because I felt the time had come to move on.
+I wanted to begin my graduate studies before the country seduced me into staying for many more years.
+Eventually, I will complete my studies, and when that happens, I intend to return overseas in search of a fulfilling and satisfying life.

 Tips for Living In Germany

-- www.howtogermany.com: A website for expatriates in Germany with helpful information on the practicalities of living in the country.
+How to Germany: A site for expatriates in Germany with helpful information on the practicalities of living in the country.

-- www.germany.info:This is the official website of the German embassy and consulates in the United States.Available is useful information about the visa requirements.
+German Missions in the United States: The official website of the German embassy and consulates in the United States with helpful information available about the visa requirements.

-- Lonely Planet:This series was my travel guide of choice while living in Germany due to its emphasis on connecting with the local culture.
-A limited amount of the information contained in its books is also available at www.lonelyplanet.com.
+The series was my travel guide of choice while living in Germany due to its emphasis on connecting with the local culture.